wvwa25/SWE-3643-Fall2024-Project/README.md

 ![Playwright Execution](assets/Playwright.gif)

 ### Executing Playwright End-to-end Tests with Maven Wrapper

+End-to-end tests were configured using Maven Failsafe to run when using the Maven `verify` command.

 1. After cloning the repo, open a command terminal in the project root directory
 2. Enter the following command into the terminal: `mvnw verify -DskipSurefire=true`

-> The `-DskipSurefire=true` argument enables Maven FailSafe to run integration tests without running unit tests first.
+> The `-DskipSurefire=true` argument enables Failsafe to run E2E tests without running unit tests as well.

 ## Final Video Presentation

 #### Last but not least, the video presentation for this project may be viewed on [Vimeo](https://vimeo.com/1035858697).
+This presentation showcases the  architecture, functionality, and testing of this application.

 *Thank you for checking out my work and have a good one! :-D*